Uveitis - inflammation of the eye

 Uveitis can permanently damage your eyesight and even cause blindness.
 Therefore, if you have any symptoms of uveitis, is very important for you to seek medical advice right away.

-If your doctor suspects that you have uveitis, he or she may refer you to an eye specialist for further examination.
+If your doctor suspects that you have uveitis, he or she will be likely to refer you to an eye specialist (ophthalmologist) for further examination.
 He or she may order laboratory tests including blood tests or X-rays.

 Uveitis may have an underlying cause elsewhere in your body, so the ophthalmologist may want to talk with your GP or a specialist to evaluate your overall medical health.